Space Place at Carter Observatory: History

+It opened in 1941, following some delays caused by the beginnings of World War II.
+It is regarded as the fifth observatory in Wellington, and was built on the site of the previous Wellington City Observatory nicknamed "The Tin Shed."

 Over the following decades, Carter Observatory became a base for astronomical research in New Zealand.
 Research began with solar investigations, and when new staff joined during the 1970s it expanded to variable stars, galaxies, comets and asteroids.
 The Observatory ran formal research programmes and assisted amateur astronomers in performing their own research.

 The Carter Observatory became New Zealand's National Observatory in 1977.
 In 1991, the Golden Bay Planetarium was relocated from Civic Square in downtown Wellington and incorporated into the Carter site.
 This merger also resulted in the establishment of a new visitor centre and gift store, which helped to diversify the Observatory’s facilities and improve the visitor experience.

 The Observatory’s role eventually shifted from a focus on scientific research to public education about space and astronomy.
 Parliament officially repealed the Carter Observatory Act in 2010 and transferred the responsibilities of the site from the Crown to the Wellington City Council.
 It is now one of four institutions run by Museums Wellington as part of Experience Wellington.

 A digital fulldome planetarium system was installed during a refurbishment of the facility in 2010.
 Museums Wellington re-branded the Carter Observatory in 2015 to reflect its role in public education and tourism.
 It is now officially known as “Space Place at Carter Observatory” or “Space Place.”